AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/create-qual-cohort-analysis.md

 See [cohort analysis](https://www.cohortanalysis.com/).

 Most `cohort` analyses in [!DNL Commerce Intelligence] group users together by a common date (for example, the set of all customers who made their first purchase in a given month).
 A `qualitative cohort` is a little different: it is a user group that is defined by a characteristic that is not time-based.
-Some examples include:
+Examples include:

 * The set of all users that were acquired from an ad campaign
 * The set of all users whose first purchase included a coupon (or did not)